scala/pickling/README.md

 For more, flip through, or watch the [ScalaDays 2013 presentation!](http://www.parleys.com/play/51c3799fe4b0d38b54f4625a/chapter0/about).
 <br> For deeper technical details, we've also written an OOPSLA 2013 paper on scala/pickling, [Instant Pickles: Generating Object-Oriented Pickler Combinators for Fast and Extensible Serialization](http://infoscience.epfl.ch/record/187787/files/oopsla-pickling_1.pdf).

 **Current version:** 0.8.0-SNAPSHOT.
-Scala/pickling does not yet have a stable release.
+Scala/pickling does not yet have a stable release. *Scala/pickling is in the early development stages, and any user feedback is highly appreciated!*
 <br>**Upcoming release:** Our first stable release will be 0.8.0.

 ## Quick Start